Support Lalouet, a wellness shop born out of a struggle

 Campaign Description:

-Since 2008, I have been living with fibromyalgia, but it wasn't until 2023 that I finally received an official diagnosis.
-Fibromyalgia is an invisible and often difficult-to-diagnose disease that affects many people in France.
+Since 2008, I have been living with fibromyalgia, but it wasn’t until 2023 that I finally received an official diagnosis.
+Fibromyalgia is an invisible and often difficult-to-diagnose condition that affects many people in France.
 Unfortunately, it is still not recognised as a disability, which complicates treatment and care.

 - Carpal tunnel syndrome (pain and numbness in the hands and wrists).